 Unfortunately, if you don't have working spare parts to swap in and out, you're left not knowing which piece of your essential PC hardware is faulty and causing the DLL error.
 In these cases you have little option than to rely on the help of individuals or companies that have these resources.

-Note: See the last tip below for information on getting more help via the PC Support forum on this site.
+Note: See the last tip below for information on getting more help.

 Did I miss a troubleshooting step that helped you (or might help someone else) fix a hardware caused DLL error?
 Let me know and I'd be happy to include the information here.